shannonjen/ttp/github_branch_workflow/README.md

 $ git remote add origin https://github.com/shannonjen/my_website.git
 ```

 Next I am going to push my local master branch to the GitHub repository (origin).
 I use the -u  flag to set the upstream.
 This sets up the association between the master branch on my local machine and the master branch on origin (the GitHub repo).
-Now I will only need to type git push in future pushes.
+I will only need to type git push in future pushes.

 ```
 $ git push -u origin master